dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/howto-invoke-non-dapr-endpoints.md

 localhost:3500/v1.0/invoke/<appID>/method/<my-method>
 ```

-There are two ways to invoke non-Daprized endpoint.
-A Dapr application may invoke a non-Daprized endpoint by replacing the use of `appID` with:
+There are two ways to invoke non-Dapr endpoint.
+A Dapr application may invoke a non-Dapr endpoint by replacing the use of `appID` with:

-1. A URL to the non-Daprized endpoint.
+1. A URL to the non-Dapr endpoint.

 ```sh
 localhost:3500/v1.0/invoke/<URL>/method/<my-method>